 Digital Archives Assistant Malcolm Mathieson works at the National Theatre Archive in London.
 Find out what his job involves and how a Bridging the Digital Gap technical traineeship could prepare you with the skills to do a job like Malcolm’s.

 Lizzie has completed a one-year Transforming Archives traineeship: she has found a rewarding job using her skills.
-The new Bridging the Digital Gap technical traineeships are designed as a post-A level route into the archive sector and will focus solely on digital skills.
+The Bridging the Digital Gap technical traineeships are designed as a post-A level route into the archive sector and focus solely on digital skills.
 Find out how a traineeship could prepare you for a rewarding technical career as you earn while you learn.